 Agreement 4: Establish RG-WM AHG on A.Suppl4-rev to review the new proposals submitted via contributions and included in TD305R2, with the objective to find consensus on a final A.Suppl4-rev for agreement.
 The ad hoc will be organized from 1030-1050 and continue if needed from 1300-1400.

-The RG-WM session concluded at 1030 om 29 January and reconvened at 1400 on the same day.
+The RG-WM session concluded at 1030 on 29 January and reconvened at 1400 on the same day.

 11bis Result of ad hoc groups and informal discussions